The Many Exciting Uses & Applications of Carbon Fiber Composites

 The use of carbon fiber as a composites component began in 1958.
 Dr. Roger Bacon, Union Carbide, created workable carbon fibers by heating strands of rayon to about 3,000 degrees F until they carbonized.
 This process was the precursor to the modern carbon fiber production method.
 The 1960s saw the first commercial production of carbon fibers using the process developed by Union Carbide.
 The potential of carbon fibers as a composite reinforcement was recognized and Rolls Royce began incorporating them into jet engine components.

-In the 1970’s, the aerospace industry drove advancements on composites technology and the applications of carbon fiber became better documented and refined.
+In the 1970’s, the aerospace industry drove advancements on composites technology, and the applications of carbon fiber became better documented and refined.
 The race was on to apply this technology to structures where reducing weight and increasing strength was important.
-Because raw carbon fiber costs more than other fiber reinforcements it became adapted to critical applications where cost was secondary to performance.

 In the 1980’s, a significant boost to carbon fiber composites occurred as these materials started to make their way into the sporting goods industry.
 Skis, snowboards, tennis rackets, golf clubs, fishing poles and bicycle frames began to feature carbon fiber components for their lightweight and high-strength characteristics.
 In the commercial sector, auto, motor racing, and marine industries started experimenting with carbon fiber to reduce vehicle weight and improve performance.
 Simultaneously, aerospace and defense applications were advancing the engineering know-how for the application of carbon fiber composites into the highest performance applications.